FlorianKn/MovCap_Pub/README.md

 Copy the generated `frozen_har.pb` into the asset folder of an android-studio project.
 To test the frozen model, run `python testFrozenModel.py`

-Most important part can be seen below:
+Most important part to include the model into android can be seen below:

 ```java
     private TensorFlowInferenceInterface inferenceInterface;